Create a Recipe from Your Session

 - System-level Goose settings

-This means others may need to supply their own credentials or memory context if the Recipe depends on those elements.
+This means others may need to supply their own credentials or memory context if the recipe depends on those elements.